jparkerweb/pexels-banner/README.md

 - Custom field names for banner and Y-position in frontmatter
 - Folder-specific default banner images

-The global y-position can be overridden on a per-note basis using the `pexels-banner-y-position` frontmatter field (or your custom field name).
+The global y-position can be overridden on a per-note basis using the `banner-y` frontmatter field (or your custom field name).

 ### Custom Field Names